Interview with Trada Casino’s Head of Casino Rachel Morgan

 Today is a special day because we publish the first of a series of interviews we’ve held with key persons of online casinos listed on Casinokings.club.
 We publish these interviews on our site to give (potential) players more insight in how online casinos operate and what their view is on online casino related issues.
 As we all know there are many shady online casinos out there, but fortunately there are also online casinos that take their operation and players very seriously and feel they have a responsibility in offering each and every player a fair and enjoyable online casino experience.

 The first online casino is Trada Casino represented by Head of Casino Rachel Morgan.
 The casino is online since 2011 and has a license from the UK Gambling Commission.
-Trada casino carries the Casinokings.club Reward of Excellence which emphasises this casino to be fair by exceeding all the listing conditions of Casinokings.club with an 8 or higher.
+Trada casino carries the Casinokings.club Reward of Excellence which emphasises this casino to be fair and trustworthy by meeting all the listing conditions of Casinokings.club with an 8 or higher.

 First a little bit more about Rachel: